Medical-Legal Guide

 This is not an urgent care issue, but it becomes important when the term is being used in paperwork, work-status decisions, or claim discussions and the reader still does not understand what their doctor actually means by it.
 Misunderstanding MMI can create unnecessary fear about treatment ending or benefits changing.

-How the issue usually gets discussed in practice
+How Maximum Medical Improvement (MMI) Explained gets discussed in practice

 Doctors usually think about MMI through symptom stability, response to treatment, remaining functional limits, exam findings, and whether additional routine care is expected to produce measurable improvement.
 A person can still need maintenance care, accommodations, or future flare management even if the condition is considered medically stable.